Nick Pratto Player Props: Royals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.89 team ERA ranks eighth across all league pitching staffs.
+- The Yankees have the eighth-ranked team ERA among all MLB pitching staffs (3.89).

-- Yankees pitchers combine to surrender 112 total home runs at a clip of 1.2 per game (to rank 16th in baseball).
+- The Yankees rank 16th in baseball in home runs surrendered (114 total, 1.2 per game).

-- The Yankees are sending Schmidt (5-6) to the mound to make his 20th start of the season.
-He is 5-6 with a 4.31 ERA and 95 strikeouts in 94 2/3 innings pitched.
+- Cole (9-2) is going for his 10th victory when he takes the mound for the Yankees in his 21st start of the season.
+He has a 2.78 ERA in 123 2/3 innings pitched, with 134 strikeouts.

-- In his most recent time out on Sunday, the right-hander threw six innings against the Colorado Rockies, giving up two earned runs while surrendering three hits.
+- The righty's last appearance came on Sunday against the Colorado Rockies, when he tossed six innings, surrendering one earned run while giving up two hits.

-- The 27-year-old has a 4.31 ERA and 9.1 strikeouts per nine innings in 20 games this season, while giving up a batting average of .268 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.